Information Security Plan

 - performing annual penetration testing that rotates from an external vendor performed test to an internally performed test,

 - performing monthly vulnerability assessments and as deemed necessary due to material changes to operations or business arrangements or other circumstances with a material impact to the information security program.

 - monitoring of safeguards put in place to detect and identify potential threats, and

 - monitoring advisory groups such as SANS, REN-ISAC, EDUCAUSE, and others to keep up to date on any new threats that may develop.

 Davidson College identifies and assesses risk in relevant areas, including:

 - employee training and management,

 - information systems, including network and software design, as well as information processing, storage, transmission and disposal; and

 - detecting, preventing and responding to attacks, intrusions, or other systems failures.

 The designated Program Coordinator will regularly monitor administrative, technical, and physical safeguards to control the risks identified through such assessments described above and to regularly test or otherwise monitor the effectiveness of such safeguards.
-The Technology & Innovation (T&I) division of the college designs and implements safeguards in areas highlighted by the before mentioned assessments.
+The Technology & Innovation (T&I) division of the College designs and implements safeguards in areas highlighted by the aforementioned assessments.
 An internal T&I document outlines Davidson College’s procedure for implementing and assessing these safeguards.